ReiTony/AIScribe/PYTHON_BACKEND_WORKFLOW.md

-# Python Backend Workflow: FastAPI + External LLM (Single Server)
+# Python Backend Workflow: FastAPI (All Services) + External LLM (Single Server)

 This document explains, in plain language, how our Python side works end-to-end.
-We run one FastAPI app that talks to an external LLM API (like OpenAI).
-No separate AI server is needed right now, but we keep the code organized so we can split it later if we grow.
+We run one FastAPI app that handles ALL backend domains (auth, cases, documents, PDF generation, email, e‑signature orchestration, AI endpoints) and talks to an external LLM API (e.g., OpenAI).
 ---

 ## Big picture (in simple terms)